networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Transfer money from account (replace the from account and to account id with real id):

 * On transaction command side, system send MoneyTransferCommand and apply the MoneyTransferCreatedEvent event with certain amount
-* On account command side, system subscrible the MoneyTransferCreatedEvent event.
+* On account command side, system subscribes the MoneyTransferCreatedEvent event.
 System will verify the account balance based on the debit event.
 * If the balance is not enough, system publish AccountDebitFailedDueToInsufficientFundsEvent.
 Otherwise, system send AccountCreditedEvent/AccountDebitedEvent.
 * On transaction command side, if subscribed events are AccountCreditedEvent/AccountDebitedEvent, system will process event and publish CreditRecordedEvent/debitRecordedevent, if subscribed event is AccountDebitFailedDueToInsufficientFundsEvent, system will publish FailedDebitRecordedEvent.